 “You know I can’t do that.”

 “Aw, stop it prince charming.
 You’re making me blush.
-At least let me go pee, unless you want the smell wafting into the car.”
+At least let me go pee, unless you want your trunk ruined.”

 “Fine, but if you try anything I will break your jaw.”